happythenewsad/cis545project/writeup.md

 It may be that the authors have few differentiators - many sentences could plausibly come from distro A or distro B.

 tried standardization, improved significantly, but still not great.

+NN, just text:
+.689

+basic NN, all features:
+.707 (.005 variance)

+no punc:
+.729 *BEST*

+no text:
+.553

+no gensim:
+.703

+validation param seems to have no effect

+investigation into epochs:
+20
+e=40
+80
+160